code-warrior/dockspacer/README.md

 ---

-## Verified in the Following Versions of macOS
+## Verified on the Following Versions of macOS

 * macOS 12.6 (Monterey) [Intel]
 * macOS 11 (Big Sur) [Intel]